antSDL2/sdlGUI/README.md

 # AtGLui

-Graphical User Interface library containing class definitions and implementations used in a video game engine written in C++.
+OpenGL User Interface library developed for a custom 2D video game engine.
+This library interprets user interfaces stored in an XML format into interactive game objects.
+The functionality of different user interface elements is implemented through Lua scripts using an API.

 ## Classes
 - **Element:** Base class used to describe a user-interface element.